enriquebelarte/kmm-labs-v1.1/README.md

 We can get further info at DTK [repository](https://github.com/openshift/driver-toolkit#readme).

-## In-Cluster build module from sources
+## Building In-Cluster Modules from Sources

 In this example, we will demonstrate how to build the kernel module in our cluster using sources from a git repository.
 The process involves several steps: